 Commander of the Special Services Division of the Clayton County

-Police Department, Major Tom Israel is responsible for the supervision
+Police Department, Major Johnny Robinson is responsible for the

 Clayton County Police Department's Records Unit is responsible for

 processing and maintaining approximately 65,000 case files annually.